 Of course, you should always review your 401(k) regularly and check to ensure that you’re saving as much as you can.
 But with this feature, your employer will increase your 401(k) contribution by the amount you choose, usually on a yearly basis.
 The choice is typically presented as a percentage of your income or as a dollar amount.

 You don't have to increase your contributions dramatically—saving just a little bit more each year can add up over time.

 Consider following our 50/15/5 rule of thumb to keep your spending and saving on track.
 Aim to spend no more than 50% of your take-home pay on essential expenses, including housing, utilities, food, transportation, and debt payments.
-Put 15% of your pretax income toward retirement savings.
+Put 15% of your income, including employer contributions, toward retirement savings.
 Then save 5% of your take-home pay for short-term emergency expenses, such as unexpected car repairs or replacing an appliance.
-Work toward saving up at least enough money to cover three to six months' worth of your essential expenses.
+Work toward saving up at least enough money to cover 3 to 6 months' worth of your essential expenses.

 Just putting your savings into cash may not be enough to help you reach your goals.
 Investing can help your money grow and can help it to compound more quickly over time.
 Compounding is what happens when your investment earns a return, and then the gains on your initial investment begin to earn returns of their own.

 You probably already know that investing is important, but figuring out how to actually do it can be challenging.
 It doesn’t have to be so complicated though.

 Consider building a mix of investments based on easy-to-understand principles of investing known as asset allocation and diversification.
 Consider using mutual funds or exchange-traded funds (ETFs) to put your plan into motion.
 Mutual funds and ETFs differ in terms of the risks and costs associated with each.
 You can use actively managed funds or index funds—or combine them, by including both in your portfolio.